Haijima Station: Lines

 Haijima is a major stop on the Ōme Line between Ōme and Tachikawa, with through services operating to and from Tokyo via the Chūō Line (Rapid).
-Haijima is a station stop for the Ōme Liner.
+Haijima is a station stop for the Ōme limited express service.
 It is 6.9 kilometers from the start of the Ōme Line at Tachikawa.

 Nominally a terminus of the Itsukaichi Line, Haijima has many through trains going from Tachikawa to Musashi-Itsukaichi.

 Trains on the Hachikō Line connect Haijima to Hachiōji and Komagawa, with through services to and from Kawagoe on the Kawagoe Line.
 It is 9.9 kilometers from Hachiōji Station.

 Haijima is a terminus of the Seibu Haijima Line, with services running from Seibu Shinjuku via the Seibu Shinjuku Line.
 It is 14.3 kilometers from the opposing terminus of the line at Kodaira and 36.9 kilometers from Seibu Shinjuku Station.

 The station also has an industrial line to Yokota Air Base for supplying fuels to the base.